DuggzDev/DataStructures/DS/README.md

 # Algorithms

-#Big O Notation
+Big O Notation

 Calculates the efficiency and space of an algorithm.

-"How code slows as dat grows."
+"How code slows down, as data grows."

 1. It describes the performance of an algorithm as the amount of data increases.
 2. Machine independant (number of steps to completion)